ben-laufer/CpG_Me/README.md

 ```

-Finally, if you are interested in using the output with [WGBS_tools](https://github.com/kwdunaway/WGBS_Tools/tree/perl_code) or [DMRfinder](https://github.com/cemordaunt/DMRfinder), the `Bismark_to_Permeth_DSS.py` script functions as a [file converter](https://github.com/hyeyeon-hwang/bismark-file-converter).
-If you do not wish to use this file converter, then the final calls in both the switch and controller scripts should be deleted and you should also remove the `jid6=$` and `| cut -d " " -f 4)` part of the QC/QA call in the controller script.

 ## Chastity Filtering

 This workflow assumes your data is Illumina quality/chastity filtered, which service providers these days will do by default, so this step is a vestige for older HiSeq data, and is something you probably don't need to worry about for new datasets.